 Operating segments.
-Prior to January 1, 2013, we operated primarily through three business segments: diagnostic and information technology-based products and services for the veterinary market, which we continue to refer to as the Companion Animal Group ("CAG"), water quality products ("Water") and diagnostic products for livestock and poultry health, which we referred to as Livestock and Poultry Diagnostics.
+Prior to January 1, 2013, IDEXX Laboratories, Inc. and our wholly-owned and majority-owned subsidiaries ("IDEXX," the "Company," "we" or "our") operated primarily through three business segments: diagnostic and information technology-based products and services for the veterinary market, which we continue to refer to as the Companion Animal Group ("CAG"); water quality products ("Water"); and diagnostic products for livestock and poultry health, which we referred to as Livestock and Poultry Diagnostics.
 We also operated two smaller operating segments that comprise products for milk quality and safety ("Dairy") and products for the human point-of-care medical diagnostics market ("OPTI Medical").
-Financial information about our Dairy and OPTI Medical operating segments was combined and presented with our remaining pharmaceutical product line and our outlicensing arrangements in an "Other" category because they did not meet the quantitative or qualitative thresholds for reportable segments.
+Financial information about our Dairy and OPTI Medical operating segments was combined and presented with our remaining pharmaceutical product line and our out-licensing arrangements in an "Other" category because they did not meet the quantitative thresholds for reportable segments.

 We have combined the management of our Livestock and Poultry Diagnostics, and Dairy lines of business to more effectively realize the market synergies between the product lines and to achieve operational efficiencies.
 We refer to this newly created segment as Livestock, Poultry and Dairy ("LPD").
 Our OPTI Medical operating segment remains combined and presented with our remaining pharmaceutical product line and our out-licensing arrangements in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
-The segment income (loss) from operations discussed within this report for the three months ended March 31, 2012 has been retrospectively revised to reflect this change in the composition of our reportable segments.
-See Note 14 to the condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for financial information about our segments and the section entitled "Description of Business by Segment" under the heading "Item 1.
+The segment income (loss) from operations discussed within this report for the three and nine months ended September 30, 2012 has been retrospectively revised to reflect this change in the composition of our reportable segments.
+See Note 16 to the condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for financial information about our segments and the section entitled "Description of Business by Segment" under the heading "Item 1.
 Business" in our Annual Report on Form 10-K for the year ended December 31, 2012 for additional description pertaining to our product and services.

 CAG develops, designs, manufactures, and distributes products and performs services for veterinarians and the bioresearch market, primarily related to diagnostics and information management.
 Water develops, designs, manufactures and distributes a range of products used in the detection of various microbiological parameters in water.
 LPD develops, designs, manufactures and distributes diagnostic tests and related instrumentation that are used to detect a wide range of diseases, to monitor health status in livestock and poultry and to detect contaminants in milk.
 OPTI Medical develops, designs, manufactures, and distributes point-of-care electrolyte and blood gas analyzers and related consumable products for the human medical diagnostics market.
-Further, OPTI Medical manufactures the dry slide electrolyte consumables that are a subset of the consumables used with our Catalyst Dx® analyzer and our VetStat® Electrolyte and Blood Gas Analyzer and associated cassettes, that are the consumable used with this instrument.
+Further, OPTI Medical manufactures the dry slide electrolyte consumables that are a subset of the consumables used with our Catalyst Dx® analyzer and our VetStat® Electrolyte and Blood Gas Analyzer and associated cassettes for our CAG segment.